cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 In this step, we will convert the MAGIC Calibrated data to Data Level (DL) 1 (our goal is to reach DL3).

-In your working IT Container directory (e.g. /fefs/aswg/workspace/yourname/yourprojectname), open your environment with the command `conda activate {env_name}` and update the file `config_auto_MCP.yaml` according to your analysis.
+In your working IT Container directory (i.e., `workspace_dir`), open your environment with the command `conda activate {env_name}` and update the file `config_auto_MCP.yaml` according to your analysis.
 If you need non-standard parameters (e.g., for the cleaning), take care that the `resources/config.yaml` file gets installed when you install the pipeline, so you will have to copy it, e.g. in your workspace, modify it and put the path to this new file in the `config_auto_MCP.yaml` (this way you don't need to install again the pipeline).

 The file `config_auto_MCP.yaml` must contain parameters for data selection and some information on the night sky background (NSB) level and software versions: